 It is advisable to have adequate legal liability (third-party) insurance when shooting.
 Membership of BASC currently provides insurance.

-- Code of Good Shooting Practice
+Flight Ponds - Code of Practice

 Transport of beaters Code of Practice One area of shoot management which does not always receive sufficient consideration is the transportation of shoot personnel –